michaelnisi/troubled/data/posts/2018/podest.md

 #### Apps are made of priorities and compromises

 Came iPhone, of course, I began with Apple [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029) and later [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which I used for quite some time.
 Then came [Instacast](https://itunes.apple.com/us/app/instacast-core/id108386833), which I liked, but as it turned out, didn’t scale to hundreds of subscriptions.
 I had to return to Apple Podcasts.
-I kept trying [Overcast](https://overcast.fm), but stuck with Apple Podcasts, apparently made by developers who did not listen to podcasts, at least back then.
+I kept trying [Overcast](https://overcast.fm), but stuck with Apple Podcasts in the end—apparently made by developers who aren’t into podcasts.

+Recently, I took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option—if there wasn’t another alternative. 😇

 Apps are made of priorities and compromises.
-From time to time, I try one of the newer apps coming out, but find them confusing.
-If a podcast app requires me to wade through a tutorial, something went wrong.
-This all goes to show, after a decade of listening, I have not found a podcast app I enjoy—here be dragons.
+From time to time, I try some of the newer ones coming out, but find most of them confusing.
+I won’t wade through a tutorial to listen to a podcast.
+After a decade of podcasts on iPhone, I have not found an app I really like.

-Recently, I took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option for me—if there wasn’t another alternative.

 #### You're holding it wrong

 My way of consuming podcasts might be unfit for the available apps.
 How do I listen to podcasts?
 I don’t walk the streets with headphones and I don’t have a commute.
 I listen at home, walking around the house, doing chores, while shaving or in bed before sleep, without headphones, using the internal device speakers—another reason why I prefer larger devices.
 For pausing and resuming playback and skipping I use the watch, with the phone in my pocket or placed somewhere near.
 I never use AirPlay or listen over the stereo.
 Podcasts are near-field audio for me, they are personal.
 When another person enters the room, I stop playback.
 I quit listening on walks, preferring sounds of nature, the city, or company.

 Constantly trying out new podcasts, my subscriptions level around one hundred podcasts.
-Three of my longtime favorites are [Scriptnotes](http://scriptnotes.net), [Longform](https://longform.org/podcast), and the [New Yorker Fiction](https://www.newyorker.com/podcast/fiction) podcast.
+Three of my longtime favorites, maybe slightly off the beaten path, are [Scriptnotes](http://scriptnotes.net), [Longform](https://longform.org/podcast), and the [New Yorker Fiction](https://www.newyorker.com/podcast/fiction) podcast.

 #### What do I want